 Get a Learner Permit in Kansas

-Teens younger than 17 years old have numerous options for earning legal privilege to get behind the wheel:
+Teens have numerous options for earning legal privilege to get behind the wheel:

 - Instruction Permit―Must be at least 14 years old

-- Farm Permit―Must be at least 14 but 14 and 15 year olds
+- Farm Permit―Must be at least 14 years old and no older than 15 years old.

-- Less Restricted Farm Permit―Must be at least 16 but younger than 17 years old
+- Less Restricted Farm Permit―Must be at least 16 years old but younger than 17 years old.

 If you are 18 years old or older, you aren’t required to obtain a permit.
 If you didn’t take drivers ed, you can follow the steps below on preparing for and taking the written test.

 A) Ace a Few DMV Practice Permit Tests